ryanries/SnipEx/README.md

  - B = Draw rectangle
  - A = Draw arrow
  - R = Redact (black marker)
+ - T = Text
  - Ctrl+Z = Undo the last change

+Right click on the tool buttons to cycle through different colors.

+Right click on the Text button to change the font, size and color.

 Pictures:
 -------------